marcossantiago/kubernetes-workshop/07_adv-deploys.md

 ---

-To see the deployment in action, open a new terminal and run a watch command to have a nice view on the progress:
+Again, let's watch the deploment from a new terminal:

 ```
-$ watch -n1 kubectl get po
+$ kubectl get po -w
 ```

 Then deploy the version 2 of the application: